 Where a contract is “procured by fraud,” False Claims Act liability flows from fraudulent inducement.
 Examples of fraudulent inducement include:

 - the contractor knowingly provides the government with price lists and discounts containing false information in order to induce it to enter into the contract;

 - the contractor makes an initial misrepresentation about its capability to perform the contract in order to induce the government to enter into the contract; or

 - a party makes promises at the time of contracting that it intends to break.

-Washington DC Whistleblower Firm Representing False Claims Act Qui Tam Whistleblowers
+Whistleblower Lawyers Representing False Claims Act Qui Tam Whistleblowers

 Our experience includes: